wheelsmanx/singlePagePHPRequestLog/README.md

 If you use this in conjunction with postman it will show you all the requests and how they are formed.

-Usecase:
+# Usecase:

-You have a webhook that is suppose to hit an API endpoint but you dont know what the exact request will look like - this will give you clear logging about the request/response.
+ - You have a webhook that is suppose to hit an API endpoint but you dont know what the exact request will look like - this will give you clear logging about the request/response.

+ - Mostly I use this for multi end point logging.